HealthByRo/drf_tweaks/README.rst

 Autooptimization
 ----------------

-You can discover select related & prefetch related structure just by using @optimize decorator.
+You can discover select related & prefetch related structure just by using AutoOptimizeMixin mixin.
 It takes fields & include_fields parameters, so if the related object is not going to be serialized, it will not be queried.

 The structure is discovered based on serializer that is retrieved by get_serializer_class() with context obtained by get_serializer_context().

+The optimization discovery is run in get_queryset, and it obtains serializer_class thorugh get_serializer_class.

 .. code:: python

-    from drf_tweaks.optimizator import optimize
+    from drf_tweaks.optimizator import AutoOptimizeMixin

-    @optimize()
-    class MyAPI(ListCreateAPIView):
+    class MyAPI(AutoOptimizeMixin, ListCreateAPIView):
         serializer_class = SerializerClassWithManyLevelsOfSubserializers